DininduChamikara/DevOps-Learning/README.md

 # DevOps-Learning

 ## Why DevOps?
-* Waterfall Model - Development goes to next stage once the previous stage completed.
+* Waterfall Model - Development goes to the next stage once the previous stage is completed.
-* It cannot go back like waterfall.
+* It cannot go back like a waterfall.

 ![image](https://github.com/DininduChamikara/DevOps-Learning/assets/73112985/84c6a06a-6a78-4b40-84f3-47dfc189b6ea)